Lurchicus/asmRPSLS/README.md

 # asmRPSLS

-Rock paper, scissors, lizard, spock game in NASM for Linux
+Rock, paper, scissors, lizard, spock game in NASM x64 for Linux

 Work in progress!